-- Regular or alternate work schedule: a full-time work schedule that may consist of a compressed workweek i.e. four (4) ten-hour (10) days. - Incidental: time that may be used for an employee's personal needs and requires the employee to make up the time used within the same work week. i.e. a couple of hours off to attend a child's school function. - Sporadic: time that may be used when an employee needs to work off hours and requests flexing their time in lieu of overtime or compensatory time. i.e. a special event scheduled on the weekend.
+- Regular or alternate work schedule: a full-time work schedule that may consist of a compressed workweek i.e. four (4) ten-hour (10) days.
+Employees on a compressed workweek are not eligible to telecommute. - Incidental: time that may be used for an employee's personal needs and requires the employee to make up the time used within the same work week. i.e. a couple of hours off to attend a child's school function. - Sporadic: time that may be used when an employee needs to work off hours and requests flexing their time in lieu of overtime or compensatory time. i.e. a special event scheduled on the weekend.